json-schema-language/spec/draft-json-schema-language-xx.md

 ]
 ~~~

-### Discriminator form
+### Discriminator {#semantics-form-discriminator}

-The "discriminator" form is meant to describe JSON objects being used in a
+The discriminator form is meant to describe JSON objects being used in a fashion
-fashion similar to a discriminated union construct in C-like languages.
-When a
+similar to a discriminated union construct in C-like languages.
+When a schema is
-schema is of the "disciminator" type, it validates:
+of the "discriminator" form, it validates:

 - That the instance is an object,
-- That the instance has a particular "disciminator" property,
+- That the instance has a particular "tag" property,
-- That this "discriminator" value is a string within a set of valid values, and
+- That this "tag" property's value is a string within a set of valid values, and
 - That the instance satisfies another schema, where this other schema is chosen
-  based on the value of the "discriminator" property.

-If a schema is of the "disciminator" form, then:

-1. If the instance is not a JSON object, then the instance is rejected.
-The
-   standard error shall have an `instancePath` pointing to the instance, and a
-   `schemaPath` pointing to the `discriminator` member.

-2. If the instance is a JSON object and lacks a member whose name equals the
-   `tag` value of the `discriminator` of the schema, then the instance is
-   rejected.

-   The standard error to produce in this case has an `instancePath` pointing to
-   the instance, and a `schemaPath` pointing to the `tag` member of the
-   `disciminator` member of the schema.

-3. If the instance is a JSON object and has a member whose name equals the `tag`
-   value of the `discriminator` of the schema, but that member's value is not a
-   string, then the instance is rejected.

-   The standard error to produce in this case has an `instancePath` pointing to
-   the member of the instance corresponding to `tag`, and a `schemaPath`
-   pointing to the `tag` member of the discriminator.

-4. If the instance is a JSON object and has a member whose name equals the `tag`
-   value of the `discriminator` of the schema and whose value is a string, but
-   that member's value is not equal to any of the member names in the `mapping`
-   of the `discriminator`, then the instance is rejected.

-   The standard error to produce in this case has an `instancePath` pointing to
-   the member of the instance corresponding to `tag`, and a `schemaPath`
-   pointing to the `mapping` member of the `discriminator` member of the schema.

-5. If the instance is a JSON object and has a member whose name equals the `tag`
-   value of the `discriminator` of the schema, and that member's value is equal
-   to one of the member names in the `mapping` of the `discriminator`, then the
-   instance must satisfy this corresponding schema in `mapping`.
-Otherwise, the
-   instance is rejected.

-   The standard errors to produce in this case are those produced by evaluating
-   the instance against the schema within the `mapping`.

-For example, if we have the schema:
+  based on the value of the "tag" property.

+The behavior of the discriminator form is more complex than the other keywords.
+Readers familiar with CDDL may find the final example in
+{{comparison-with-cddl}} helpful in understanding its behavior.
+What follows
+here is an English description of the discriminator form's behavior, as well as
+some examples.

+If a schema is of the "discriminator" form, then:

+- Let *D* be the schema member with the name `discriminator`.
+- Let *T* be the member of *D* with the name `tag`.
+- Let *M* be the member of *D* with the name `mapping`.
+- Let *I* be the instance member whose name equals *T*'s value. *I* may, for
+  some rejected instances, not exist.
+- Let *S* be the member of *M* whose name equals *I*'s value. *S* may, for some
+  rejected instances, not exist.

+The instance is accepted if and only if:

+- The instance is an object.

+  Otherwise, the standard error for this case shall have an `instancePath`
+  pointing to the instance, and a `schemaPath` pointing to *D*.

+- If the instance is a JSON object, then *I* must exist.

+  Otherwise, the standard error for this case shall have an `instancePath`
+  pointing to the instance, and a `schemaPath` pointing to *T*.

+- If the instance is a JSON object and *I* exists, *I*'s value must be a string.

+  Otherwise, the standard error for this case shall have an `instancePath`
+  pointing to *I*, and a `schemaPath` pointing to *T*.

+- If the instance is a JSON object and *I* exists and has a string value, then
+  *S* must exist.

+  Otherwise, the standard error for this case shall have an `instancePath`
+  pointing to *I*, and a `schemaPath` pointing to *M*.

+- If the instance is a JSON object, *I* exists, and *S* exists, then the
+  instance must satisfy *S*'s value.
+By {{syntax}}, *S*'s value must have the
+  properties form.
+Apply the "discriminator tag exemption" afforded in
+  {{semantics-form-props}} to *I* when evaluating whether the instance satisfies
+  *S*'s value.

+  Otherwise, the standard errors for this case shall be standard errors from
+  evaluating *S*'s value against the instance.

+Each of the list items above are defined to be mutually exclusive.
+For the same
+instance and schema, only one of the list items above will apply.

+To illustrate the discriminator form, if we have the schema:

 ~~~ json
 {